 Except for Jesus, who came "eating and drinking," every great teacher from Plato to John the Baptist, from Paul to Plotinus, decreed that a lifestyle of asceticism was a necessary qualification for religious life.
 Many questioning young Americans had been raised in affluence and its covert offering of sexual freedom, but Bo and Peep were seasoned critics of materialism and sexuality and its renunciation for their nascent religious purposes, ones that declared that the spiritual and the natural were mutually antagonistic and ultimately irreconcilable.
 The body is a tomb of the soul.
 Saving the soul required escaping the body.
 These body snatchers were body deniers.

-In accordance with austere ascetic practices that were in reaction to the corrupting influences of sexuality and materialism, and also with the need to discipline, regiment, and subordinate new members, the Two exhorted Dave, Susan, and the rest of theirarci_wy prospective flock to give up sex, drugs, alcohol, and tobacco.
+In accordance with austere ascetic practices that were in reaction to the corrupting influences of sexuality and materialism, and also with the need to discipline, regiment, and subordinate new members, the Two exhorted Dave, Susan, and the rest of their prospective flock to give up sex, drugs, alcohol, and tobacco.
 I have always wondered how they took the no sex message.
 What made this easier, I’m sure, was their being paired in rotating partnerships.
 Each would monitor the other’s self correction regarding base human behaviors unbefitting the divine sparks of goodness that aliens had implanted within their corruptible “containers.”
 Such “catalytic conflict” between the new recruits would promote the “overcoming” process and maintain party line equilibrium.
 The Two would thus control through this reciprocal feedback between partners.

 A sign that building community was unimportant, which made this group stand out compared to other new religions, talk with older, more experienced members was discouraged.
 More importantly, the Two needed absolute control over the fluidly evolving party line.
 Recruits were treated to low key sermons by the Two from folding chairs in camp.
 When hitting a sticky point, they would excuse themselves to go confer privately.
 They also circulated handouts amongst campers.